dylan-lang/opendylan/documentation/library-reference/source/win32/index.rst

-The program can be terminated, with an exit code, by calling either the Win32 ``ExitProcess`` function or the ``exit-application`` function in Open Dylan’s System library.
+The program can be terminated, with an exit code, by calling either the Win32 ``ExitProcess`` function or the ``exit-application`` function in Open Dylan's System library.
 The latter method is preferred if the application might actually be run as part of another process.

 The start of an application program might look something like this: